vipinvkmenon/terraform-exporter-btp/guidelines/DEVELOPER-GUIDE.md

 Happy debugging!

-## Generate markdown documentation
+## Generate Markdown Documentation

-When updating command descriptions you must generate the markdown documentation via the make file:
+When updating command descriptions, you must generate the markdown documentation via the make file:

 ```bash
 make docs
 ```

-## Adding support for new resources on subaccount level
+## Adding support for New Resources on Subaccount Level

-To enable new resources on subaccount level you must execute the following steps:
+To enable new resources on the subaccount level, you must execute the following steps:

 1. Add the corresponding *constants* for the command parameter and the technical resource name in the `tfutils/tfutils.go` file.
 1. Add the *mapping of the constants* into the function `TranslateResourceParamToTechnicalName` in the `tfutils/tfutils.go` file.
 1. Add the command constant to the slice of `AllowedResources` in the `tfutil/tfconfig.go` file.
 1. Create a new implementation for the import factory in the directory `tfimportprovider`.
 You can take the file `subaccountRoleCollectionImportProvider.go` as an example concerning the structure of the file.
 1. Add the new implementation to the import factory function `GetImportBlockProvider` in the file `tfimportprovider/tfImportProviderFactory.go`.
-1. Depending on the resource you must define a transformation of the data from the data source to a string array.
+1. Depending on the resource, you must define a transformation of the data from the data source to a string array.
 Place this logic into the function `transformDataToStringArray` in the `tfutils/tfutils.go` file.
 1. Depending on your resource you might also need to add custom formatting logic for the resource address in the Terraform configuration.
 Place that into the file `output/format.go`.
 In most cases the function `FormatResourceNameGeneric` is sufficient.

 ### Adding Unit Tests

 The main domain logic that we must test is located in the factory implementations in the directory `tfimportprovider`.
-Creating these tests should reflect the real world setup, so we need to extract the test data from subaccounts and store them in the tests.
-In the following sections we describe how to best extract this data namely the JSON string that you need as input for your test.
+Creating these tests should reflect the real-world setup, so we need to extract the test data from subaccounts and store them in the tests.
+In the following sections, we describe how to best extract this data namely the JSON string that you need as input for your test.

 #### Prerequisites

 As a prerequisite you should have a Terraform account with the resource that you want to cover in your test up and running.
 We will use Terraform to extract the base data.

-#### Extracting the data
+#### Extracting the Data

 First create a Terraform setup that allows you to read the data via a data source.
 The basic setup could look like this: